 (b) used only as authorised by the Council.

-6. Ministerial powers and Ministerial delegation
+6. Minister’s functions

 (1) Responsibility for the administration of this Act is vested in the Minister, who shall be advised and assisted by the Council.

 (2) The Minister may, in writing, give to the Council directions of a general character with respect to its functions and, subject to subsection (3), the Council shall give effect to any such direction.